machineid-io/crewai-machineid-template/README.md

 You will see:

-- A register call with plan + usage summary
+- A register call
-- A validate call
+- A validate decision
-- Either **“not allowed / limit reached”** or a CrewAI-generated output
+- Either:
+  - `allowed=true` → CrewAI starts
+  - `allowed=false` → process exits immediately

 ---

 ## How the script works

 1. Reads `MACHINEID_ORG_KEY` from the environment
-2. Uses a default `deviceId` of `crewai-agent-01`
+2. Uses a deterministic `deviceId` (`crewai:agent-01`)
-3. Calls `/api/v1/devices/register`:
+3. Calls `/api/v1/devices/register` (idempotent):
    - `ok` → new device created
    - `exists` → device already registered
-   - `restored` → previously revoked device restored
-   - `limit_reached` → free tier cap hit
-4. Calls `/api/v1/devices/validate`:
+4. Calls `/api/v1/devices/validate` (POST, canonical):
-   - `allowed: true` → CrewAI agent should run
+   - `allowed: true` → CrewAI may run
-   - `allowed: false` → CrewAI agent should exit or pause
+   - `allowed: false` → process must exit

-This ensures each worker checks in before doing work and that scaling stays fully controlled.
+There is **no restore, grace period, or soft failure path**.
+Validation is a **hard enforcement boundary**.

 ---

 ## Using this in your own CrewAI agents

-To integrate MachineID.io:
+To integrate MachineID:

-- Call **register** when your CrewAI worker starts
+- Register once when the worker starts
-- Call **validate**:
-  - Before `crew.kickoff()`, or
-  - Before major tasks, or
-  - On intervals for long-running workers
+- Validate immediately before `crew.kickoff()`
-- Only continue execution when `allowed == true`
+- Exit immediately if `allowed == false`

-This prevents accidental scaling, infinite worker spawning, and runaway cloud costs.
+This pattern prevents:
+- Accidental scaling
+- Infinite worker spawning
+- Uncontrolled cloud spend
+- Runaway agent behavior

-**Drop the same register/validate block into any Crew, Task, or background worker.**
+Drop the same register + validate block into any CrewAI worker or task runner.
-This is all you need to enforce simple device limits across your entire CrewAI fleet.

 ---

 ## Files in this repo

-- `crewai_agent.py` — CrewAI starter with MachineID register + validate
+- `crewai_agent.py` — CrewAI worker with hard-gate enforcement
 - `requirements.txt` — Minimal dependencies
 - `LICENSE` — MIT licensed